abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 - VM creation is fairly heavy and requires at least 10-15 GB of disk space.
 - Mounts are inflexible: they are frozen at creation, and you cannot change mounted directories after the VM exists.
 There is also no configurable mount point inside the VM for shared directories.
 - Environment variables are limited: only a few approved variables are passed through for agent login, so everything else has to be copied manually into the terminal.
-- HTTP proxying makes even dependency fetching painful.
+- HTTP proxying makes dependency fetching painful.

 Verdict: right isolation level, but too heavy and too inflexible for daily use.